VoronDesign/VoronUsers/printer_mods/MacBoy__Pro/Hex_Mid_Panel_w_Manta_Mounts/README.md

 - Replaces the stock mid panel
 - Can be printed without an MMU/ToolChanger
 - Also print the [M5P Spacers](<STLs/M5P Spacers.stl>) if using the M5P in your build
+    - No additional parts needed if using the M4P

 ## Print Settings
 - ABS or ASA required